Power Utility Pak v7.2

 Yes.
 The Trial Version of PUP v7 is not crippled in any way, and it doesn't even display any annoying nag messages.
-It works just like the real thing -- because it is the real thing.
 You may use the trial version for 30 days.
-After that, you should either purchase a license or delete the files from your system.
+After that, you should either purchase a license, or uninstall the add-in and delete the files from your system.

 How much does it cost?

 The price for a single-user license for PUP v7 is US $40.00.
 If you would also like the complete VBA source code, add $20.00 (total of $60.00).

 Do I really need the source code?

 The VBA source code for PUP v7 is intended for those who know (or those who are learning) Visual Basic for Applications (VBA).
 Those who purchase the source can learn how the utilities were created, and even customize them for their personal use.
 If you're not a VBA programmer (and don't intend to become one), you do not need the PUP v7 source code.

 I ordered PUP v7 with the source code, but the VB projects are locked.
 How do I view the source code?

 After you install PUP v7, look in your \pup7 directory (by default, it's in c:\program files\).
 You'll find a PDF document name 'PUP v7 source.pdf'.
 This file describes how to access the source code for PUP v7.

 I purchased an earlier version.
 Can I get an upgrade?

 Yes, free upgrades are available.
 Go to the Upgrade Page for details.
 Please note that an upgrade is free, but if you would like to purchase the VBA source code, the $20.00 applies (even if you purchased the source code for a previous version).
 Also, there is a $5 processing fee for each upgrade.